Coping with Change

 - Was it as bad as we expected?

-Going through this process will help get it into perspective, and nine times out of 10 things are never as bad as you as you think.
-Even if it is worst case scenario, you are working for a company and are facing redundancy; you never know what sort of opportunities are going to come along
+Going through this process will help put it into perspective, and nine times out of 10 things are never as bad as you think.
+Even if it is worst case scenario, and you are working for a company and is facing redundancy; you never know what sort of opportunities are going to come along.

 Mindset and how you approach things, looking for the positive can make a massive difference about how you feel internally.
 Try reframing any negative thoughts and see how you can make it into a positive one.